andrewf/adiff/README.md

 The first idea is stolen straight out of Google Wave [1] (except simpler), and I'm pretty sure the Wave team didn't invent it either.
 I haven't seen the second idea put quite this way before.
+It's quite possible my Google-fu is inadequate.

+### Simple (non-nested) patches

-For now, I represent patches as simple lists of tokens, symbols mostly in this implementation, of which only two are special, I and D. For example:
+For now, I represent patches as simple lists of tokens, keywords mostly in this implementation, of which only two are special, I and D. For example:

     [a b c d] * [] = [a b c d]